MGEN Philippe Adam, FRA-AF

 French Space Command

-From 2015 to 2017, he was assigned to the Air Defense and Operations Command on the Air Base 942 of Lyon Mont-Verdun as commander of the National Air Operations Center.
-He then took command of the Air Operations Brigade from 2017 to 2018, still on Air Base 942, and then he was appointed deputy general in charge of operations for the Barkhane Operation.
+From 2015 to 2017, he was assigned to the Air Defense and Air Operations Command at Lyon Mont-Verdun Air Base 942, as commander of the National Air Operation Center.
+Promoted to Brigadier General in 2017, he then took command of the Air Operation Brigade, still at BA942.
+His responsibilities included command of the Barkhane Operation Joint Force Air Component.
+Then, on summer 2018, he was appointed deputy Joint Force Commander of the Barkhane Operation, in N’Djamena, Chad.

 International Military Collaboration